-Personal narrative essays are the best way to narrate your story to others.
+Personal narrative essay writing is the best way to narrate your story to others.
 You can share your feelings with your readers.
 You, as a writer, should be able to write so well that the person reading your work stays engrossed and feels the action themselves.
 If you want to improve your writing skills, you should do so by writing yourself.

 Part 1: Find Your Focus

 In the event of narrative writing, you need to start by finding your focus point.
 This simply means the experience you want to share with the world.
 The event could be anything, from a good to a bad memory.
 Something that changed your perspective towards life and you remember.